-Let’s start with the good news.
-Most forms of internet betting that are legal at the federal level are also legal in Kentucky.
-This includes online horse racing betting, fantasy sports and skill games.
+Some forms of internet betting that are legal at the federal level are also legal in Kentucky.
+What’s legal right now in Kentucky includes online horse racing betting, fantasy sports, skill games and online lottery games.
 Each state has the ability to prohibit anything that is legal at the national level but Kentucky has no problem with any of those.

 List of Legal Betting Sites

 Games of Skill:

 There’s quite a bit of misinformation regarding what is legal and what is not in Kentucky.
 Even today, I can run a search on Google for Kentucky gambling sites and find dozens of websites recommending online casinos and poker sites that aren’t actually legal.
 In most cases, they fail to mention that those sites are located overseas, are unregulated and do break US law by accepting customers from the state.

 I don’t mean to pass judgment on other websites, but I would like to let you know the reality of the situation.
 It’s not a crime for YOU to place bets at offshore sites but those sites most definitely are committing a crime.
 And not only that, but all of the big legitimate names in the UK and Europe do not do business in the US.
 This leaves you with smaller, lesser-known operators whose financial conditions are completely unknown.

 What you see above is a list of sites that are truly legal in Kentucky.
 Each one of these is located in the United States and answers to the law of the land right here in the USA.
 These sites all accept real money customers from Kentucky.